A new computational framework for log-concave density estimation: Introduction

-In Section~\ref{sec:Setup}, we characterize the subdifferential of the objective function in terms of the solution of a linear program (LP), and show that solution lies in a known, compact subset of $\R^n$.
+In Section~\ref{sec:Setup}, we characterize the subdifferential of the objective function in terms of the solution of a linear program (LP), and show that the solution lies in a known, compact subset of $\R^n$.
 This understanding allows us to introduce our new computational framework for log-concave density estimation in Section~\ref{sec:computation}, based on an accelerated version of a dual averaging approach \citep{nesterov2009primal}.
 This relies on smoothing the objective function, and encompasses two popular strategies, namely Nesterov smoothing \citep{nesterov2005smooth} and randomized smoothing \citep{lakshmanan2008decentralized,yousefian2012stochastic,duchi2012randomized}, as special cases.
 A further feature of our algorithm is the construction of approximations to gradients of our smoothed objective, and this in turn requires an approximation to the integral in~\eqref{Eq:sigma}.
-While a direct application of the theory of \citet{duchi2012randomized} would yield a rate of convergence for the objective function of order $n^{1/4}/T + 1/\sqrt{T}$ after~$T$ iterations, we show in Section~\ref{sec:theory} that by introducing finer approximations of both the integral and its gradient as the iteration number increases, we can obtain an improved rate of order $1/T$, up to logarithmic factors.
+While a direct application of the theory of \cite{duchi2012randomized} would yield a rate of convergence for the objective function of order $n^{1/4}/T + 1/\sqrt{T}$ after~$T$ iterations, we show in Section~\ref{sec:theory} that by introducing finer approximations of both the integral and its gradient as the iteration number increases, we can obtain an improved rate of order $1/T$, up to logarithmic factors.
 Moreover, we translate the optimization error in the objective into a bound on the error in the log-density, which is uncommon in the literature in the absence of strong convexity.
-A further advantage of our approach is that we are able to extend it in Section~\ref{Sec:sconcave} to the more general problem of quasi-concave density estimation \citep{koenker2010quasi,seregin2010nonparametric}, thereby providing a computationally tractable alternative to the discrete Hessian approach of \citet{koenker2010quasi}.
-Section~\ref{sec:compute} illustrates the practical benefits of our methodology in terms of improved computational timings on both simulated and real data.
-Proofs are deferred to Appendix~\ref{sec:proofs}, with additional experimental details provided in Appendix~\ref{sec:addl-expts}.
+A further advantage of our approach is that we are able to extend it in Section~\ref{Sec:sconcave} to the more general problem of quasi-concave density estimation \citep{koenker2010quasi,seregin2010nonparametric}, thereby providing a computationally tractable alternative to the discrete Hessian approach of \cite{koenker2010quasi}.
+Section~\ref{sec:compute} illustrates the practical benefits of our methodology in terms of improved computational timings on simulated data.
+Additional experimental details and applications on real data sets are provided in Appendix~\ref{sec:addl-expts}.
+Proofs of all main results can be found in Appendix~\ref{sec:proofs}, and background on the field of nonparametric inference under shape constraints can be found in Appendix~\ref{app:background}.